cwt/Grok3API/README.md

 ---

-## 🚨 Error Handling

-GrokClient is equipped to handle issues:
-- **HTTP 429 (Too Many Requests)**: Automatically updates cookies and retries the request.
-- **Missing cookies**: Retrieves them via the browser.
-- **Other errors**: Logged for debugging.

----
+If anything is unclear, feel free to open an issue — we’ll sort it out together! 🌟

 ## 📄 License

 The project is distributed under the **MIT** license.
 Details are available in the [LICENSE](LICENSE) file.

-If anything is unclear, feel free to open an issue — we’ll sort it out together! 🌟

 ---